lcherone/lxc-query/docs/files.md

 Download a file from the container.

-**Note:** We use `lxc pull` as there is a bug which prevents accessing the file with files endpoint thought `lxc query`.
+**Note:** We use `lxc pull` as there is a bug which prevents accessing the file with files endpoint though `lxc query`.
 Its fixed in LXD > 3.0.0, so will be converted to use that in future.

 **Parameters & Call**